 Sure, we missed some things, but we never felt too rushed or that we hung around for too long in a place.
 In an ideal world, I would suggest 7-10 days to drive the Ring Road, but we met people doing it in 3-5, which just sounds exhausting.

 Take Caution When Driving in Iceland in Winter

-However like many places winter brings sketchy conditions to the roads.
-High winds, snow, and ice is common so you have to take care when driving in the winter.
+However, like in many places, winter brings sketchy conditions to the roads.
+High winds, snow, and ice are common so you have to take care when driving in the winter.
 Stay up to date with Iceland travel alerts and join some Facebook groups so you can ask questions and get advice from other travelers.

 You Cannot Drive Off Road in Iceland

 It is ILLEGAL to drive off the roads in Iceland.
 If you get caught, be prepared for a hefty fine and maybe even some backlash.
 Icelanders don’t like to see their precious environment ruined by visitors driving off the road, so please don’t do it when driving around Iceland.

 You Can Drive in Iceland with a Latin License